isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <img src="/images/AnalogvsDigital.png" style="width:400px; text-align:left;">
 <p>
 In this modern world, clocks come in all different shapes, sizes, and forms.
 Analog clocks may still be around, but we start seeing digital clocks crop up more and more.
-This simple game will ensure your child do not get confused as they are more exposed to these advanced timepieces.</p>
+This simple game will help your child be more exposed to the different timepieces.</p>
 <p>1.
 On a deck of flash cards or strips of leftover paper, write down the time as your child would see on an analog clock; e.g. 5pm.</p>
 <p>2.
 On another set of cards or strips, write down the same timing in digital format; e.g. 1700. </p>
 <p>3.
 Explain to your child that these are the same timings but in different formats.</p>